40+ Portuguese Verbs That Always Need "De"

 Common Expressions

-Think of these as the glue that holds your sentences together.
-Using them correctly will instantly make your Portuguese sound more fluid and less like you’re translating word-for-word in your head.
+These are the glue that holds longer sentences together.
+Using them well makes your Portuguese sound more fluid and less like a direct translation from English.

 EnglishPortuguese